kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 4
 ```

-Even though the above works fine, I like to use the following syntax for named tuples.
+Even though the above works fine, I like to be explicit and use `;` at the beginning of named tuples, like so:

 ```julia
 julia> (; a, b) = (;a = 3, b = 4)